rahji/oscdump/README.md

 1. Download the appropriate archive file from the [Releases](https://github.com/rahji/oscdump/releases/latest) page.
 2. Place the `oscdump` executable [somewhere in your path](https://zwbetz.com/how-to-add-a-binary-to-your-path-on-macos-linux-windows/)
 3. Open a terminal window.
 (On MacOS, use the Terminal app.
 On Windows, you might need to [download Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-us&gl=us&rtc=1) from Microsoft.)
-4. Change to the folder where you placed `oscdump`
-5. Execute the command using the instructions below
+4. Execute the command using the instructions below

 Or, if you have go installed you can just type: